rg089/rg089.github.io/_pages/about.md

 ## Interests
 My primary areas of interest (both research and engineering) currently are:
 - Self-Supervised Learning (especially in the context of NLP)
-- Meta-Learning
+- Meta-Learning and Reinforcement Learning
 - Algorithmic Analysis and Design
 - Design Patterns and Object Oriented Programming

 *In the (hopefully near) future, along with my current interests, I also want to explore:*
-* Reinforcement Learning
 * Geometric Deep Learning
 * Knowledge Graphs (and their integration into LMs)